amit-003/cypress-cytest/README.md

+## Before Running Test install cyress:

+   `./node_modules/.bin/cypress install`

 ## Running unit tests
 1st method:

-If you run $ `../node_modules/.bin/cypress open`, and click on "sample_spec.js the Chrome browser will open, where we have the following test passed.
+If you run $ `./node_modules/.bin/cypress run`, it will show the passed test.

 2nd method:

-If you run $ `../node_modules/.bin/cypress run`, it will show the passed test.
+If you run $ `./node_modules/.bin/cypress open`, and click on "sample_spec.js" the Chrome browser will open, where we have the following test passed.